- The Fiscal

 - What You

 CHIP was created in 1997 and covers children in families that are not eligible for Medicaid due to their income, but still have difficulty purchasing health insurance.
-Income eligibility differs by state and ranges from 170 percent of the federal poverty level (FPL) in North Dakota to 400 percent of FPL in New York; overall, 89 percent of children enrolled in the program were at or below 200 percent of the FPL.
-Nationally, the program covers 8.9 million children, as well as over 300,000 pregnant women.
-Since the program was enacted 20 years ago, the percentage of uninsured children has dropped from 14 percent to 5 percent.
+Income eligibility differs by state and ranges from 170 percent of the federal poverty level (FPL) in North Dakota to 400 percent of FPL in New York.
+Nationally, the program covers 9 million children as well as over 300,000 pregnant women.
+Since the program was enacted over 20 years ago, the percentage of uninsured children has dropped from 14 percent to 5 percent.

 Similar to Medicaid, CHIP is funded jointly by the federal and state governments.
-To encourage states to expand coverage for children, the federal government matches state spending on CHIP at a rate 15 percent points higher than the Medicaid matching rate.
-In 2015 CHIP cost a total of $13.7 billion, with the federal government footing about 71 percent of that amount.
+To encourage states to expand coverage for children, the federal government matches state spending on CHIP at a rate that is 15 percentage points higher than the Medicaid matching rate.
+In 2020, CHIP cost a total of $19.8 billion, with the federal government funding about 87 percent of that amount.
 If states do not use their matching funds within two years, leftover money is reallocated to states that have exhausted their funds or seen increases in enrollment.

-The program offers states flexibility to design unique features.
+CHIP offers states flexibility to design unique features.
 States may expand Medicaid to cover children, establish stand-alone CHIP programs, or use a combination of both.
-Most states have a combination program.
-States also have the flexibility to set benefit requirements, as well as the levels of premiums and cost sharing within the program’s limits.
+(Most states have a combination program.)
+States also have the flexibility to set benefit requirements as well as the levels of premiums and cost sharing within the program’s limits.

 Image Credit: monkeybusinessimages/Getty Images